 All agencies within Gloucestershire City Council have a responsibility towards children and young people who are looked after.
 Collaboration and partnership are essential in ensuring that the needs of looked after children are addressed whether they be education, care, employment or housing.

-(A picture made by our young people at an event)
+(A picture made by our young people)

 Who are the key professionals in the team around the child?